stk-kriging/stk/README.txt

     Once  the STK is properly initialized,  you should be able  to run the examples located in the 'examples' directory.

-o Requirements and recommendations for running under GNU Octave
+o Requirements and recommendations for use with GNU Octave

     Note  that  the STK relies  on  some mex files  that  are compiled during the initialization.
 Thus, your installation must be able to compile mex files.

-    Octave-forge: the 'optim' package is required.
-                  (for the sqp() function)

     The sqp() function from the optim package internally relies on the GLPK library, which is shipped with most (but not all) versions of Octave.
-The STK toolbox will to start if GLPK is not installed.
+The STK will not start if GLPK is not installed.

-o Requirements and recommendations for running under Matlab
+o Requirements and recommendations for use with Matlab

     The Optimization Toolbox is recommended.